 Mallard are a large dabbling duck.
 In breeding plumage, drakes (also known as a “greenhead”) are easily identified by a bright green head, white band on neck, olive yellow bill, brown chest and blue wing patches.
 Hens are mottled brown overall, with blue wing patches, orange and black bills and orange feet.
 Both have distinct white underwings with blue speculum markings in their rear edges.

 Length: 50-65 cm

-Habitat: Lakes, ponds, rivers, potholes, woodland pools and surrounding uplands
+Mallards can be found in lakes, ponds, rivers, potholes, woodland pools and surrounding uplands.

 - Mallards interbreed with black ducks, northern pintails, gadwall, cinnamon teal and green-winged teal; scientists believe that interbreeding between black ducks and mallards may be a cause for concern for the black duck population

 - Mallards are highly adaptive to varied environments and human activity.
 Nesting takes place in urban settings including backyards.
-Their wide range and abundance is attributed to this adaptability.
+Their wide range and abundance are attributed to this adaptability.